-- If a skin ulcer is leaking a lot, use clean bandages to soak up the extra fluid. - If an ulcer looks dry and is peeling, use ointment like Vaseline, antibiotic ointment to help it stay moist. - Infected ulcers are warmer, redder, and more painful than expected.
+- If a skin ulcer is leaking a lot, use clean bandages to soak up the extra fluid. - If an ulcer looks dry and is peeling, use ointment like Vaseline, antibiotic ointment to help it stay moist. - Infected ulcers are those that are warm, red, and painful.
 Keep them clean and covered.
 Apply antiseptic treatments like antibiotic ointment or medical honey.
 There are also specialty ointments that can help fight infection. - For gunky ulcers that release a thick goo or have a dried scab, gently moisten if dry, clean with soap and water.
 Avoid picking off any scabs as this can damage the healing skin underneath and may cause bleeding. - What about using grocery store honey?
 Many people use regular honey to treat wounds, and this may be fine for you.
-However, we cannot recommend regular honey because of the possibility of impurities.
+Yet we cannot recommend regular honey because of the possibility of impurities.
 Medical grade honey is expensive but is worth it.